 - 2. Required: Scientific Calculator.
 NOT ALLOWED: calculators in a phone, tablet, computer, or in any other device. - 3.
 Required: any scanning app (free good Apps: Built-in Notes App in iPhones, free apps: CamScanner, Genius Scanner etc.). - 4.
 Required format of all handwritten submissions is PDF!
 Other files/formats will not be accepted. - 5.
-Required: Stable internet - 6.
-Required: Sakai, and Panopto access associated with your Loyola UVID only (access given automatically if enrolled to a course, access using other person's UVID is not allowed).
+Required: Stable internet - Required: Sakai, and Panopto access associated with your Loyola UVID only (access given automatically if enrolled to a course, access using other person's UVID is not allowed).
 It is student's responsibility to check all announcements on Sakai/email and follow them. - 7.
 Required: Access to printer.
 Some assignments may require submission of a handwritten portion on a special form.
 Students must print this form and follow the instructions sent through the announcement or given in the assignment.
 Submissions in any other format may not be accepted. - 8.
 Required: WileyPlus account.
 The homework will be assigned on WileyPlus.
-The registration flyer with the access code will be posted under Resources on Sakai. - 9.
-Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey - 10.
+The registration flyer with the access code will be posted under Resources on Sakai.
+Required Textbook: Biochemistry: An Integrative Approach with expanded topics, 1st Edition, John Tansey (electronic version of this textbook is free with the WileyPlus access code). - 9.
+Required: Buttell et.al Biochemistry Illustrated The workbook ISBN 9798873624157 Amazon.com: Biochemistry Illustrated: The Workbook!: 9798873624157: Buttell, et al. - 10.
 Any two colors pens.